 Finally, we wrote about our model pollinator and brainstormed ways to improve it!

-You can find this STEM challenge and more activities on ecosystems and interdependence for 2nd grade in this Ecosystems Unit.
+You can find this STEM challenge separately here and with more activities on ecosystems and interdependence for 2nd grade in this Ecosystems Unit.